Manila Light Rail Transit System

-The LRT's 43.5 km is mostly elevated and consists of two lines and 33 stations.
+The LRT's 43.5 km is mostly elevated and consists of two lines and 38 stations.
 Line 1, also called the Green Line (formerly known as the Yellow Line), opened in 1984 and travels a north–south route.
 Line 2, the Blue Line (formerly, the Purple Line), was completed in 2004 and runs east–west.
 The original Line 1 was built as a no-frills means of public transport and lacks some features and comforts, but the newer Line 2 has been built with additional standards and criteria in mind like barrier-free access.
-In 2021, Line 1 served 124,940 passengers daily on average while the Line 2 served 33,267 passengers.
+In 2024, the system served 470,000 passengers on average.
 Security guards at each station conduct inspections and provide assistance.
 A reusable plastic magnetic ticketing system has replaced the previous token-based system in 2001, and the Flash Pass was introduced as a step towards a more integrated transportation system.
 In 2015, the plastic magnetic tickets were replaced with the Beep, a contactless smart card, introduced to provide a common ticketing to 3 rail lines and some bus lines.

 Many passengers who ride the system also take various forms of road-based public transport, such as buses and jeepneys, to and from a station to reach their intended destination.
 Although it aims to reduce traffic congestion and travel times in the metropolis, the transportation system has only been partially successful due to the rising number of motor vehicles and rapid urbanization.
-The network's expansion is set on tackling this problem.
+The network's expansion is set on resolving this problem.